tfs-labs/tfsc-android-app/README.md

-# tfsc-android-demo
+# ttos-android-example
-According to the official C library files provided by TFSC, the demo can be made:
+According to the official C library files provided by TTOS, the example can be made:
 - Create account
 - Recover account
 - Check balance
 - Transfer
+- Delegate
+- Withdraw